Skip to content

 In derivatives, specifies a fixed or determinable settlement to be made if the underlying behaves in a specified manner.

-See Program Cost Account (PCA).
+PCA – Program Cost Account

-See Payment Distribution Type (PDT).
+PDT – Payment Distribution Type

 Pension Trust Fund

-A fiduciary fund type used to report resources that are required to be held in trust for the members and beneficiaries of defined benefit pension plans, defined contribution plans, other post-employment benefit plans or other employee benefit plans.
+A fiduciary fund type (FT10) used to report resources that are required to be held in trust for the members and beneficiaries of defined benefit pension plans, defined contribution plans, other post-employment benefit plans or other employee benefit plans.

 Permanent Fund

-A fund used to report resources legally restricted to the extent that only earnings, and not principal, may be used to support the reporting agency’s programs — that is, for the benefit of the government or its citizenry.
+A fund used to report resources legally restricted to the extent that only earnings, and not principal, may be used to support the reporting agency’s programs — that is, for the benefit of the state or its citizenry.

 Perpetual License